BAJAJ FINSERV DIRECT LIMITED

 Frequently Asked Questions

-It is the appointment of an individual to receive the securities held in the Demat account upon the account holder’s death.
+Nomination refers to appointing an individual who will receive the securities held in a Demat account if the account holder passes away.

 Home